parryc/thevoid/templates/leflan/language_azeri.md

 Siz mənə qələm verərsiniz?
 Can you give me a pen? // Polite question
 O kitabı almaq olmaz.
+Oxuya bilərsiz?
+Can you (please) sing? // Polite request
 It's impossible buy that book. // Impossibility
 Adam, kişi olar!
 Would a person become a man! // Often heard when asking someone to do a favor